Ingo Beyer von Morgenstern: McKinsey & Company

-He joint McKinsey & Comp. in 1985, was elected Principal in 1991 and Director in 1997.
+He joined McKinsey & Comp. in 1985, was elected Principal in 1991 and Director in 1997.
 As Managing Director for the European High Tech Practice he was responsible for the High Tech Industries, comprising Software & Service, Consumer Electronics, Aerospace, Semiconductors, Computing Equipment, Telecom Equipment and Industrial Electronics.
 He is credited with introducing several Multinational Clients and multiple new problem solving frameworks to the Firm.
 From 2004 until 2014 he led McKinsey's TMT (Telecom, Media and High Tech) Industry Sector in Asia and co-led the global one.
 He was member of McKinsey‘s Director Committee.

 Current ventures

 Beyer von Morgenstern is one of the longest serving foreign professors in China, at China's leading Tsinghua University.
 He regularly lectures at Tsinghua School of Economics and Management on topics like global leadership, strategy and high tech.

 He is currently Chairman and co- owner of Harbour.Space University, a private university that combines technology and design, taught by industry leaders from around the world.
 The university is located in Barcelona, Spain and Bangkok, Thailand which opened in September 2016 and 2020.

-He also serves as Chairman of Qilin Capital GmbH, the research partner of the ACATIS Qilin Marco Polo Asia Fund (ISIN DE000A2PB655 und DE000A2PB663).
+He is Chairman of Qilin Capital GmbH, the research partner of the ACATIS Qilin Marco Polo Asia Fund (ISIN DE000A2PB655 und DE000A2PB663).
 Qilin Capital has its own proprietary research in Shanghai, China.

 Beyer von Morgenstern is a founder of the start up, Masii, a comparison platform in Thailand.